Author, Social Impact Entrepreneur

 “Do the best you can until you know better.
 Then when you know better, do better” -Maya Angelou

 Donations are tax-deductible pursuant to tax laws.

 Conundrum Kids does not provide medical or other professional advice.
-The health and medical-related resources on this website are provided solely for informational and educational purposes.
+This website’s health and medical resources are provided solely for informational and educational purposes.
 They are not a substitute for a professional diagnosis or medical or professional advice.